-The School of Nursing at CVCC's 1200 clock-hour program is divided into three terms.
+The SOPN at CVCC's 1200 clock-hour program is divided into three terms.
 The first term is Basic Nursing.
 The subsequent two terms are Advanced Nursing; each of these two terms consists of one course.

-BASIC NURSING (INTEGRATED COURSE: SECTIONS 101, 102 and 103)
+BASIC NURSING (INTEGRATED COURSE: SECTIONS 101, 102 And 103)